rael-ml/Deep_Reinforcement_Learning_Nanodegree_Project2_DDPG/Report.md

 ## Hyperparameters and Networks Architecture
-The table below summarizes the results of multiple training runs with different hyperparameters:
+The table below summarizes the hyperparamters of the DDPG agent that solved the environment.

 | Parameter               | Experiment 1    |
 |-------------------------|-----------|